microsoft/NeuronBlocks/README.md

 # Contribute
 NeuronBlocks operates in an open model.
-It is initially designed and developed by **Microsoft Bing STCA NLP Group**.
-We are glad to have *Peking University*, *University of Chinese Academy of Sciences* and *Beijing University of Posts and Telecommunications* to join us to develop this toolkit jointly.
-Contributions from both academia and industry are highly welcome.
+It is designed and developed by **Microsoft STCA NLP Group**.
+Contributions from academia and industry are also highly welcome.

 For more details, please refer to [Contributing.md](Contributing.md).